-- JPEG format images, which are suitable for use in PowerPoint(TM), Flash animations, posters, web sites and other media.
+- JPEG (Joint Photographic Experts Group): JPEG files are suitable for use in presentations, posters, web sites, and other media.

-- PDF files, which are ideal for printing as handouts.
+- PDF (Portable Document Format): PDF files are ideal for printing as handouts.

 Afterward, follow the directions for accessing the image on your Windows or Macintosh operating system.
-If you have any difficulty, you may fill out our contact form or get in touch with us at:
+If you have any difficulty, you may complete our contact form or get in touch with us at:

 1275 Shiloh Road N.W.